ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/performance-analysis-concepts.md

 ## Understanding performance

-A simple formula for understanding the performance of a software application is:

-Delivered performance = Utilization × Efficiency × Effectiveness

-_Utilization_ measures the proportion of the total processor execution capacity that is spent processing instructions.
-This is a measure of the hardware performance.

-_Efficiency_ measures the proportion of the used processor execution capacity that is spent processing useful instructions, and not instructions that are speculatively executed and then discarded.
-This is a measure of the hardware performance.

-_Effectiveness_ measures the implementation efficiency of the software algorithm, compared to a hypothetical optimal implementation.
-This is a measure of the software performance.

-To get the best performance you must implement an effective software algorithm, and then achieve high processor utilization and execution efficiency when running it.

-## Abstract CPU model

 The processing core of a modern Arm CPU is represented in this methodology as an abstract model consisting of 3 major phases, Frontend, Backend and Retire.

 ![An abstract CPU block diagram](images/abstract-cpu-pipeline.svg)